-- 1. Determine and administer appropriate administrative and/or disciplinary action to address the violations related to the hiring of - Conduct an independent evaluation of EERE's hiring practices, including the hiring of contract employees for Federal positions.
-As part of that review: - Develop and implement appropriate controls to prevent such violations in the future; and,
+- 1. Determine and administer appropriate administrative and/or disciplinary action to address (b)(6),(b)(7) the violations related to the hiring of (C) - 2.
+Conduct an independent evaluation of EERE's hiring practices, including the hiring of contract employees for Federal positions.
+As part of that review: - Develop and implement appropriate controls to prevent such violations in the . future; and, - (b)(6),(b)(7)· Determine whether similar violations occurred in the cases of (C) (b)(6),(b)(7)and - 3.
+Ensure that new supervisors receive adequate training on Federal hiring rules and regulations;